DShot and BLHeli ESC Support¶

 Detailed descriptions of these features are lower down on this page.
 Dshot and telemetry ESC’s provide an advantage over traditional ESC’s for a number of reasons.

-As of April 2018 these features are currently only available with Copter-3.6, Plane-3.9, Rover-3.3 (or higher) using the ChibiOS firmware for STM32 based flight boards, and not yet in a stable release.
-Please join the https://gitter.im/ArduPilot/ChibiOS gitter channel for up to date information on these builds.
+These features are available with Copter-3.6, Plane-3.9 and Rover-3.5 (or higher) using the ChibiOS firmware for STM32 based flight boards.
 Only try DShot on ESCs that are known to support it or you will get unpredictable results.
-Reverse thrust and virtual batteries are not yet supported.
+Reverse thrust and virtual batteries are not yet supported in an official release.

 Where to buy¶